-Check upgrade-certificate section on how to upgrade existing certificates.
+Check the Upgrading Certificates section on how to upgrade existing certificates.

 Generating Keys and Certificates Manually¶

-As mentioned above, MySQL generates default key and certificate files and places them in the data directory.
-If you want to override these certificates, the following new sets of files can be generated:
+As mentioned above, MySQL generates default key and certificate files and places them in data directory.
+If user wants to override these certificates, the following new sets of files can be generated: